Menon-Labs-Plant-Jammer-Group-2/plant-jammer-widget/ADIB.md

 - Avoid `position:absolute` if you don't have the parent component having a fixed height and width

 - Secured backend with HTTPS 😎, this helped me a [lot](!https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-18-04)

+- Never going to use npm as a package manager and virutal env for package management in python.
+From now on all my projects will be done in yarn and poetry respectively.

+- I should've used Vuex and Typescript to begin with, Vuex would've helped me easily and safely manage state.
+Typescript would've saved me from wasted hours of debugging an undefined value which was the result of a property not existing :(